Aashishsharma/Learnings/React/React.md

 3. html in js and not vice versa
 4. for other frameworks need to learn their syntaxes React uses js syntax
 5. performace - using React will lead to a fast user interface without doing much work to specifically        optimize for performance and ther is a virtual DOM.
 Generally in js DOM operations are the costliest and React handles DOM operations (in batch at appropriate time )and not users
+6. It has one-way binding, so debugging is easy
+7. separation of concerns

 ------------------------------------------------------------------------------
 ## CREATING A REACT APP